 The Baylor ProSales program is incredibly cooperative, by design.
 Faculty teach and coach students to operate with a win-win mentality.
 The program is often referred to as the "ProSales Family," which is representative of the lifetime bonds formed among faculty, students and alumni.

-Dillon Fontaine was named the 2019-2020 Student Sales Coach of the Year.
+Josh Palermo was named the Spring 2021 Student Sales Coach of the Year.

 The ProSales culture is further developed by ProSales students.
 Upon admittance into the program, underclassmen are connected as "ProSales Littles" to upperclassmen "ProSales Bigs," who mentor and guide their Littles through the program.